Lifespan: Up to 25 years

-Wombats are marsupials which means females give birth to underdeveloped young (joeys).
+Wombats are marsupials, which mean females give birth to underdeveloped young known as joeys.
 Joeys climb into the mother’s pouch, where they attach to a teat and drink milk.
-Wombat pouches face backwards so that their pouches do not fill with dirt when they are digging.
-Joeys leave the pouch around 10 months of age.
+Wombat pouches face backwards so that the joeys are protected from soil when the mother is digging.
+Joeys leave the pouch for good at approximately 10 months age.